Frequently Asked Questions

 Can you only get home care in a private residence?

-No. Home care services can be provided wherever home is – a private residence, a senior living community, or while staying with a friend or family caregiver.
+No. Home care services can be provided wherever the home is – a private residence, a senior living community, or while staying with a friend or family caregiver.

 Why would somebody use home care?